How to properly burn a soy candle

 1. Trim the wick.
 Every.
 Single.
 Time.
 This is super important.
 Make sure you trim the wick to a 1/4".
 If you get black discoloration around the rim of your candle, it is because you did not trim the wick properly.
 The wax itself is clean-burning and does not cause any discoloration.
 My wicks are all 100% cotton, and if you do not trim the wick, it will cause discoloration to your jar.

-2. Once your candle is lit, keep it lit for a minimum of 4 hours.
-If you only have an hour or two, don't light it.
-You need to burn your candle until you get a "melt pool" across the entire top of the candle.
+2. Once your candle is lit, you need to burn your candle until you get a "melt pool" across the entire top of the candle.
 This means the entire top of your candle is a layer of melted wax.
-My 14 oz. jar candles should burn for a minimum of 4 hours at a time to get a full melt pool.
+If you extinguish your candle before it has a full melt pool, the wax in your candle will tunnel and you will have unused was along the inner sides of your candle jar.

 The photo on the right shows a full melt pool.
 The entire top of the candle should have a layer of melted wax from edge to edge.